douglase/douglase.github.io/index.md

 </center>

+### An astronomer specializing in building instruments with a particular focus on direct imaging of exoplanets - worlds around other stars
 ---
 As a postdoctoral associate in Prof. Kerri Cahoy's [STAR Lab](http://starlab.mit.edu), part of  MIT's Dept. of Aeronautics and Astronautics, I am working on the DeMi CubeSat and the WFIRST CGI.